eojuma/new-repo/README.md

 ### All commits
 To have access to all commits to a given repo since existence,use git log

+To scroll down to the next commit hashes yiu can always use the spacebar/enter buttons.Ypu can also choose to use shift+G to move down to the very last commit hash.

+To exit this long list you can always hit q.

 ## 23rd March 2025